DanijelHuis/HDAugmentedReality/README.md

  ```

 ## Basic usage
-Look at a demo project for a complete example.
+Look at the demo project for a complete example.

 Import
 ```swift